arunkumar-mourougappane/open-weather-wizard/README.md

 # Open Weather Wizard - A Rust-based GTK Weather Application

-Open Weather Wizard is a GTK4-based desktop weather application written in Rust.
-It fetches weather data from various providers and displays it in a simple and elegant user interface.
+Open Weather Wizard is a simple and elegant desktop weather application written in Rust and GTK 4.
+It provides current weather, forecasts, and animated weather icons packaged with the app.
+Designed to be lightweight, extensible, and easy to localize or re-skin for different platforms and icon sets.

 ## Features

-- **Current Weather:** Displays the current temperature, a description of the weather, and humidity.
+- **Current Weather:** Displays the current temperature, weather description, and humidity with real-time updates
-- **Weather Icons:** Shows animated weather icons that correspond to the current weather conditions.
+- **Animated Weather Icons:** Shows beautiful animated SVG weather icons with smooth animations for rain, snow, sun, clouds, and more weather conditions
+- **App Icons:** Features custom app icons in the About dialog and window titlebar for professional appearance
-- **Multiple Providers:** Supports multiple weather data providers, including OpenWeatherMap and Google Weather.
+- **Multiple Providers:** Supports multiple weather data providers, including OpenWeatherMap and Google Weather
-- **Auto-Refresh:** Automatically updates the weather data at regular intervals.
+- **Auto-Refresh:** Automatically updates the weather data at configurable intervals (default: 30 seconds)
-- **Configuration:** Allows users to configure their location and select their preferred weather provider through a preferences window.
+- **Preferences:** Configure location, weather provider, and API keys through an intuitive preferences window
+- **Embedded Assets:** All weather icons and app icons are bundled with the application for offline operation

 ## Technology Stack